riscv-software-src/riscof/docs/source/database.rst

 generator) utility available for developers in the RISCOF git repository.

-**NOTE**: This utility is meant for developers contributing to the assembly suite and is not intended to be used as a standalone utility.
+.. warning:: This utility is meant for developers contributing to the assembly suite and is not intended to be used as a standalone utility.

 The ``dbgen`` utility recursively walks the specified directory/suite/modified to find all .S files in them and constructs a dictionary of sorts, for the framework.